scottyschup/ruby-curriculum/language-basics/coding-style.md

 See how I separate the incrementing from the true "body" of the while loop?
 They're separate concerns, so I want to take a breath there.

-Likewise, a blank line before a new method.
-You should always have a blank line before methods.
+Likewise, you should always have a blank line before a method definition.

 As ever, your best guide is other people's code.
 Look especially at my code, since I'm the one who will bug you about it :-)